hprats/VaspIOTools/README.md

 ===========

-This project is a collective of tools for the preparation of input files and post processing of output files from VASP.
+This project is a collective of tools for the preparation of input files and post-processing of output files from VASP.

 ### Installation